 Salt River Bay

-The bay was the location of a Taino village and batey (ball court) from the 1300s until conquered by the Caribs in 1425.
-The Columbus landing site is located on a point at the western side of the bay.
-It is here that Columbus sent a longboat to shore on November 14, 1493, to explore the area and acquire fresh water and provisions.
+The bay was the location of a Taino village and batey (ball court) from the 1300s until it was conquered by the Caribs in 1425.
+The Columbus landing site is located on a point at the bay's western side.
+Columbus sent a longboat to shore on November 14, 1493, to explore the area and acquire fresh water and provisions.

-The island had been abandoned by the Caribs by 1590 (possibly due either to diseases introduced by contact, Spanish massacres, or other causes), and became Spanish territory.
-It was taken by the English in 1641, and then by the Dutch in 1642.
+The Caribs had abandoned the island by 1590 (possibly due to diseases introduced by contact, Spanish massacres, or other causes), and it became Spanish territory.
+It was taken by the English in 1641 and then by the Dutch in 1642.